 He graduated from West Point in 1966, and has advanced degrees both in Business (MBA) from the University of Colorado, and in Engineering (MSEE) from the Air Force Institute of Technology.
 He is as well a graduate of the Program for Management Development at the Harvard Business School.

 He served in the Air Force for seven years, finishing as Assistant Professor of Astronautics at the Air Force Academy.
 He contributed to the AC/130 Spectre Gunship.
-He spent 3 years with Lockheed Martin Corp as the General Manager for Space Launch, and twenty three years with General Dynamics working in aircraft, armored vehicles, and in their Corporate Offices, serving as President of their Space Division participating in its sale to Martin Marietta, he retired as Senior Vice president from General Dynamics.
+He spent three years with Lockheed Martin Corp as the General Manager for Space Launch, and 23 years with General Dynamics working in aircraft, armored vehicles, and in their Corporate Offices, serving as President of their Space Division participating in its sale to Martin Marietta.
+He retired as Senior Vice president from General Dynamics.